pastorhudson/mindustry_server_tools/README.md

 Make sure any maps with oregen off have 'oregenoff' somewhere in the filename.

+Run the script inside your mindustry-maps folder:
+'''
-Run the script: python refreshmaps.py
+python refreshmaps.py
+'''

 #### Installing
 Copy refreshmaps.py to your server's mindustry-maps folder.